christophrumpel/missing-livewire-assertions/README.md

 ```
 It looks for a string like `wire:click="submit"` in your component's view file.

-### Check is a Livewire magic action is wired to an HTML field
+### Check if a Livewire magic action is wired to an HTML field
 ```php
 Livewire::test(FeedbackForm::class)
     ->assertMethodWired('$toggle(\'sortAsc\')');